-Consumption Dynamics and Allocation in the Family - New version 7 September 2016
+3. Consumption Dynamics and Allocation in the Family (September 2016)

 This paper studies how individual and total consumption in the family respond to idiosyncratic wage changes using a collective life-cycle model for a family of two decision-making spouses.
 The model incorporates endogenous family labor supply, public and private consumption, asset accumulation, correlated wage shocks, and general nonseparable, spouse-specific preferences.
 Wages enter the household budget constraint, but also the spouses' intra-family bargaining powers implying lack of spousal commitment to future allocations.
 I derive analytical expressions for the dynamics of earnings and consumption; I show how those can be used to identify the household structure (spouse-specific preferences, allocation of consumption between spouses, a rich set of bargaining effects) with panel data on hours, earnings, assets, and household-level consumption only.
 The identifying assumption is that spouses have the same preferences with their single counterparts.
 Preliminary evidence from the PSID suggests strong labor and consumption response to wage shocks and that hours and consumption are substitute goods at the intensive margin of labor supply.
 Wages have an economically significant effect on intra-family bargaining power, but not statistically so.